-No. All you need to make the Echo work is a Wi-Fi internet connection.
+No. All you need to make the Echo work is a Wi-Fi connection.
 However, having an Amazon Prime account introduces all sorts of perks to using your Echo.
 Prime members receive free two-day shipping on most items in the U.S. (including those purchased with your Echo), and members in some regions can get free same-day delivery, or even two-hour delivery via Amazon's Prime Now service.
 They also get discounted access to Amazon Music Unlimited, which the Echo can stream.

 What is the Amazon Echo Dot?

 The Echo Dot is essentially a miniature Amazon Echo.
 The Dot can control your lights, act as an alarm and order you a pizza, just like a standard Echo.
-The Dot's built-in speaker also delivers excellent audio, but you can connect it to a Bluetooth speaker or some other home speaker of your choice via the Dot's 3.5-millimeter audio jack for some extra sound.
+The Dot's built-in speaker also delivers solid audio, but you can connect it to a Bluetooth speaker or some other home speaker of your choice via the Dot's 3.5-millimeter audio jack for some extra sound.

 Does Amazon Echo have to be plugged in?